-From 20th March 2020 parents were asked to keep their children at home, wherever possible and where it was safer to do so.
-Schools are to remain open only for those children of workers critical to the COVID-19 response and children who are vulnerable, with an EHCP or have an allocated Social Worker.
+From 20th March 2020 parents were asked to keep their children at home, wherever possible and where it was safer to do so to slow to spread of Covid-19.
+Many children will continue to remain at home during the initial stages of the phased return.
+However, from 1st June, we expect to be able to welcome more children back to School Priority will continue to be given to providing school places for 'key worker' children (those children of workers critical to the Covid-19 response) and those classed as vulnerable, with an EHCP or have an allocated Social Worker.